mobiliabrus/tourbook/docs/2-tour.md

 <a-flight flight="3U8722" departure="CKG" destination="KMG" departure-time="2014-01-04 12:50" arrive-time="2014-01-04 14:05"></a-flight>

 I intended to take domestic flight to Kunming, and I would have plenty of time to  catch the connecting flight.
 When I arrived at the boarding gate, the plane was already there.
 It should fly from Kunming to Chongqing, and then from Chongqing to another.
 After that, it should turn its head and went directly to Chongqing and took me to Kunming.
 The plane was here because it's on the previous schedule, it's not early but delays.
 Any way, I arrived at Kunming airport late than two hours.
 I rushed out of cabin, got my package.
 I was the last one checked in at the counter.
 And I was so lucky I was getting on the flight before gate closed.

 <a-flight flight="AK1009" departure="KMG" destination="KUL" departure-time="2014-01-04 17:40" arrive-time="2014-01-04 21:50"></a-flight>

 ```<a-map>
 driving:2.739671959819654,101.72049967310232,LCCT|3.1314496300435706,101.69091652316015,KL Sentral
 ```

-### DANGEROUS

-Monorail is closing.
-walking on the street
-ask road to security of a building.

-red light area.
+Taking airport bus, I reached downtown lately.
+I didn't find the right way in the dark.
+I took a taxi as the railway station is closed.

 ```<a-map>
 driving:3.1314496300435706,101.69091652316015,KL Sentral|3.142778222755097,101.70906525342374,Berjaya Times Square